xplatgh/CPP-ImageLab/README.md

 # CPP-ImageLab

 This project consists of some implementation of several commonly used algorithms in the field of image processing, such as addition, rotation, 2D-DFT, 2D-DCT, gray transformation, spatial domain and frequency domain filters, edge detection, etc. All of the functions are implemented in C/C++ language, resulting in a Win32 console application.
-And all of the results can be saved as pictures in .jpg format.
+All of the results can be saved as pictures in .jpg format.

-All the implemented algorithms are as follows:
+All of the implemented algorithms are as follows:

     1.Basic operations: addition, subtraction, multiplication, cutting, rotation;